Douglas Emmett Inc. (DEI) Shares Plummet Below 1-Year High

-Douglas Emmett Inc. (NYSE: DEI)’s stock price has plunge by -0.16relation to previous closing price of 12.78.
-Nevertheless, the company has seen a 1.43% surge in its stock price over the last five trading sessions.
+Douglas Emmett Inc. (NYSE: DEI) has seen a decline in its stock price by -5.48 in relation to its previous close of 12.04.
+However, the company has experienced a -10.95% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Douglas Emmett Inc. (NYSE: DEI) Right Now?

-The price-to-earnings ratio for Douglas Emmett Inc. (NYSE: DEI) is above average at 25.17x.
-The 36-month beta value for DEI is also noteworthy at 0.98.
-There are mixed opinions on the stock, with 3 analysts rating it as a “buy,” 1 rating it as “overweight,” 6 rating it as “hold,” and 2 rating it as “sell.”
+Douglas Emmett Inc. (NYSE: DEI) has a higher price-to-earnings ratio of 22.45x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.98.
+Analysts have mixed views on the stock, with 3 analysts rating it as a “buy,” 1 as “overweight,” 6 as “hold,” and 2 as “sell.”

 Click Here to Download the FREE Report.